caseykneale/ChemometricsTools.jl/README.md

 ```
 If you're following along you'll get ~92% F-measure.
 Not bad.
 I've gotten 100%'s with more advanced methods but this is a cute way to show off some of the tools currently available.

-# Clustering
+## Clustering
 Currently K-means and basic clustering metrics are on board.
 Hey if you want clustering methods check out Clustering.jl!
 They've done an awesome job.

-#Time Series
+## Time Series/Soft-Sensing
-Write now we have echo state networks on board.
+Write now echo state networks are on board.
 Lot's to do there!

-# Specialized tools?
+## Specialized tools?
 You might be saying, ridge regression, least squares, KNN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
 Right now, that's kind of true.

 Well, we have some specialized tools for chemometricians in special fields.
 For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, and there are certainly plans for a few other tools for chemical data that packages in other languages have left out.
 Stay tuned...
 Right now some bare bones stuff still needs to be tuned for correctness, and some analysis functions need to be added.
 This is again, an early view!

-# ToDo:
+## ToDo:
   - Finish PCA statistics
   - Convenience functions for Plots/Bland Altmans
   - Peak finding algorithms
   - Logit Transforms
   - Logistic/Multimodal regression
   - SIMCA
+  - MCR-ALS, NMF, BTEM, ...
+  - Fast decision trees...
   - Time Series/soft-sensing stuff / Recursive regression methods
   - N-WAY PCA, and PLS
   - ...
 Writing hundreds of unit tests ...